 B. Using multiple logos

 When displaying multiple logos on print publications and electronic communications the text for each unit may be stacked in alphabetical order (or order of importance of sponsorship or similar) underneath the vertical university signature.
 See example shown below.
+Multiple units can be listed ONLY in the vertical format.
+The horizontal option is not avaible for multiple unit listings.
 Using multiple secondary signatures on a single piece can be repetitive and visually confusing.
-Using the main university signature and listing the units in a university approved font (Futura for example) is an acceptable method of displaying support or involvement of multiple units.
-If assistance is needed with typesetting a multiple unit logo arrangement - as described above - please contact OPA’s design services group by filling out a request form here.
+Using the main university signature and listing the units in a university approved font (Futura for example) is an acceptable method of displaying support or involvement of multiple units also.
+If assistance is needed with typesetting a multiple unit vertical logo arrangement - as described above - please contact OPA’s design services group by filling out a request form here.

 A. Other Entities